There's a fascinating piece today, ladies and gentlemen, in the Atlantic, popularly known as the Atlantic Monthly.

 He wanted this job.

-This this he's been allowed to hide too long behind this sorry excuse that he inherited something.
+He's been allowed to hide too long behind this sorry excuse that he inherited something.

 He knew what he was getting into.

-He he ran for office.
+He ran for office.

 The idea that any candidate inherits a mess that he didn't know existed is absolute BS.